 Even some of the Colombian visa agencies have outdated information on their websites that cover the old TP visas.
 If a post or article talks about TP visas has completely out-of-date information.

-Applying for a Colombian visa
+Applying for a visa

-Applying for a Colombian visa
+Applying for a Colombia visa

 Medellin Guru’s Comprehensive Visa and Passport Series